facelessuser/coloraide/docs/src/markdown/about/acknowledgments.md

 ## Culori

-The [Culori](https://culorjs.org) library helped inspire the use of cubic splines as interpolation methods.
+The [Colorio][colorio] library helped inspire the use of cubic splines as interpolation methods.

+## Colour Science

+The [Colour Science][colour-science] project is a fantastic library that was used a great reference for comparing color behavior against.
+It's a fast, advanced library aimed at the more technical.

 ## References